 There are many ways to access information about a utility network.
 The utility network layer is used to access the network properties, activate the contextual Utility Network Data tab on the ribbon, and gain access to the utility network dirty areas and error features.
 The Network Diagram tab becomes available when the diagram view is active.

 The network properties is a good point of reference for reviewing information about the creation date, network topology, structure network, domain networks, rules, and other metadata regarding the current configuration of the utility network.
 The Arcpy.Describe function can also be used to report property information about the utility network through scripting.

 Manage the network topology engine

 The network topology is the engine of a utility network.
-This is where all the features and objects that represent each component of a utility are connected together into a network that you can use to analyze your system.
+This is where all the features that represent each component of a utility are connected together into a network that you can use to analyze your system.